James-Coding-Camp/TODO-List-Part-1/README.md

-# TODO List Part 1
+# TODO List Part 1: Frontend Basics
 Build a TODO list React App.

 To get started, create a react app with `create-react-app`, give it a fun name.
 This app will consist of a list of iteams that can be: